 However, the authors do not discuss which part of the poly-Q tract is measured.
 As they mention before, the poly-Q tract is interrupted at multiple locations.
 Therefore, in the introduction, the authors refrain from presenting a precise range of poly-Q tract lengths (page 4, 21).
 To improve clarity, the authors may want to explain their result in more detail, and also discuss the used method and its reliability in more detail.
 Can the sequencing data be provided?

-XXX The entire polyQ is measured by Sanger sequencing.
+The entire polyQ is measured by Sanger sequencing.
 The observed range of amino acids in the STR is 88-90, as displayed in Table S1.
 It is well-known that Sanger sequencing is the ‘gold standard’ for sequencing STRs.
+We have included the raw sequencing data as a supplementary file.

 Also, if the precise resulting numbers can be trusted, there seems to be some variation in the polyQ tract.
 Is it possible to tell where duplications/deletions occurred within the sequence?
 May duplications/deletions of single amino acid have phenotypic effects?